 Closing the borders and halting international air travel would hurt the economy, so the last move the government wants to make is to affect the country economically.

+While I can’t say with 100% certainty that we are at risk of contracting the Ebola virus, I think there is ample evidence that the mainstream fake news media and government officials have not told us the whole truth about this virus.
 WHO recently said the risk of Ebola are being underestimated.
 But it’s not worth the risk to your family – so even if the government isn’t being upfront about the risks, protect yourself despite their assurances.